MarkoPaul0/PrettyNSharp/README.md

 * **Both**: both the SVG and the content are diplayed
 * **ContentOnly**: only the content is displayed

-This is very cool (*I decided so*) if you have an app with a lot of menus and buttons.
-Once you are familiar with that app you might be ok with Icons only, but for a while you might want to have a look at what they mean without having to wait for the tooltip to show up.
+This is very cool - *I decided so* - if you have an app with a lot of menus and buttons.
+Once you are familiar with that app you might be ok with Icons only, but for a while you might want to have a look at what things mean without having to wait for the tooltip to show up.

-This unparalleled level of refinement was achieved with the following xaml:
+This unparalleled *level of refinement* was achieved with the following xaml:

 ```xaml
 <Grid >